EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 In practice, EDHOC message\_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message\_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 Changed response.
 EDHOC message\_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
 If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 Changed response or from the client to the server in the payload of a POST request.

-An example of successful EDHOC exchange using CoAP is shown in {{fig-edhoc-oscore-det}}.
+An example of a successful EDHOC exchange using CoAP is shown in {{fig-edhoc-oscore-det}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server